1983 Waynesburg Yellow Jackets football team: IUP

 Indiana University of Pennsylvania (IUP) defeated Waynesburg College 21–0.
 The game was a defensive stalemate at half with neither team posting any points.
 In the third quarter, IUP’s offense eventually wore down the Waynesburg defensive line with its consistent rushing attack while Waynesburg's offense was unable to find its footing.
 In total, Waynesburg’s offense was limited to just 106 total yards on the day and the Yellow Jackets' running backs were held to just 21 rushing yards on twelve attempts.

 On the other hand, IUP marched down the field in the second half with three scoring drives of 48, 70, and 90 yards.
-Despite entering the Waynesburg 35-yard line on eight separate occasions, the Crimson Hawks capitalized for just three touchdowns.
+Despite entering the Waynesburg 35-yard line on eight occasions, the Crimson Hawks capitalized for just three touchdowns.
 IUP Quarterback Jeff Ingold led the aerial attack, completing 19 of 30 passes for 254 yards.
 On the ground, IUP tailback Seidel powered the run game with 133 yards on 21 carries.